wp-plugins/wholesale-pricing-for-woocommerce/readme.txt

 = What can you do with Wholesale Pricing? =

-*   Catalog Wholesale pricing
+*   Wholesale  Discount pricing
-*   Catalog Category Pricing
-*   Catalog SALE Product and Variation Pricing
+*   Catalog Sale Product and Variation Discount Pricing
 *   Schedulable
 *   Works with WooCommerce 2.1+